 If you are a fiction writer who wishes to publish, there are three routes you can take:

 With independent publishing, you submit your manuscript directly to an independent publishing company (who may be an offshoot of a traditional publisher.)
-You pay for the service, but the fee and what's included varies between publishers.
+You pay for the service, but the fee and what's included varies between companies.
 If no full editing service is offered, it is advisable that you employ a freelance editor before submission.

 With self-publishing, you are responsible for all of the stages required to publish a book.
 You can use a self-publishing provider, such as Amazon's Kindle Direct Publishing (KDP).
 (Other platforms are available!).
 Whilst the setup and publication is generally free, you will still have to pay for editing and possibly cover design.
 Again, having your work professionally edited is advisable.